-- 121 Introduction to Construction.
-(3) I, II.
+CON 121 Introduction to Construction.
+(3) 1, II.
 A survey of the construction industry.
-Nature, scope, and general characteristics of the industry with an emphasis on careers, safety, and typical contracting - 201 Materials and Methods of Construction I. (3) I, II.
-Composition, manufacture and grades of construction materials and building products with
+Nature, scope, and general characteristics of the industry with an emphasis on careers, safety, and typical contracting methods.

+CON 201 Materials and Methods of Construction I. (3) I, H. Composition, manufacture and grades of construction materials and building products with emphasis on wood, metal, glass, roofing, finishing, and plastic materials.
+Methods, including safety, involved in the placement and installation of these materials.